Donders-Institute/bidscoin/docs/bidsapps.rst

 ::

-    usage: slicereport.py [-h] [-o OUTLINEPATTERN] [-p OVERLAYIMAGE] [-e EDGETHRESHOLD] [-s] [-r REPORTFOLDER]
+    usage: slicereport.py [-h] [-o OUTLINEPATTERN] [-i OUTLINEIMAGE] [-r REPORTFOLDER] [--mainopts MAINOPTS [MAINOPTS ...]] [--outputopts OUTPUTOPTS [OUTPUTOPTS ...]] bidsfolder pattern
-                          bidsfolder pattern

-    A wrapper around the 'slicesdir' reporting tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) that generates a web page with a row of image slices for each subject in the BIDS repository.
+    A wrapper around the 'slicer' reporting tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) that generates a web page with a row of image slices for each subject in the BIDS repository.
     In this way you can do a simple visual quality control of any datatype in your BIDS repository

-    Requires an existing installation of FSL/slicesdir
+    Requires an existing installation of FSL/slicer

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsdir to be reported, e.g. 'anat/*_T2starw*'
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsdir to be reported, e.g.
+                            'anat/*_T2starw*'

     options:
       -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
                             Globlike search pattern to select red outline images that are projected on top of the reported images (i.e. 'outlinepattern' must yield the same number of images as 'pattern'.
-Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -p OVERLAYIMAGE, --overlayimage OVERLAYIMAGE
+Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -i OUTLINEIMAGE, --outlineimage OUTLINEIMAGE
-                            A common red-outline image that is projected on top of all images -e EDGETHRESHOLD, --edgethreshold EDGETHRESHOLD
+                            A common red-outline image that is projected on top of all images -r REPORTFOLDER, --reportfolder REPORTFOLDER
+                            The folder where the report is saved (default: bidsfolder/derivatives/slicereport)
+      --mainopts MAINOPTS [MAINOPTS ...]
+                            Main options of slicer (see below). (default: "s 1") --outputopts OUTPUTOPTS [OUTPUTOPTS ...]
+                            Output options of slicer (see below). (default: "x 0.4 x 0.5 x 0.6 y 0.4 y 0.5 y 0.6 z 0.4 z 0.5 z 0.6")

+    MAINOPTS:
-                            The specified threshold for edges (if >0 use this proportion of max-min, if <0, use the absolute value)
+      L                  : Label slices with slice number. l [LUT]            : use a different colour map from that specified in the header. i [MIN] [MAX]      : specify intensity min and max for display range. e [THR]            : use the specified threshold for edges (if > 0 use this proportion of max-min, if < 0, use the absolute value) t                  : produce semi-transparent (dithered) edges.
-      -s, --secondslice     Output every second axial slice rather than just 9 ortho slices -r REPORTFOLDER, --reportfolder REPORTFOLDER
-                            The folder where the report is saved (default: bidsfolder/'derivatives')
+      n                  : use nearest-neighbour interpolation for output. u                  : do not put left-right labels in output. s                  : Scaling factor
+      c                  : add a red dot marker to top right of image

+    OUTPUTOPTS:
+      x/y/z [SLICE] [..] : output sagittal, coronal or axial slice (if [SLICE] > 0 it is a fraction of image dimension, if < 0, it is an absolute slice number) a                  : output mid-sagittal, -coronal and -axial slices into one image A [WIDTH]          : output _all_ axial slices into one image of _max_ width [WIDTH] S [SAMPLE] [WIDTH] : as A but only include every [SAMPLE]'th slice

     examples:
       slicereport myproject/bids anat/*_T1w*
       slicereport myproject/bids fmap/*_phasediff* -o fmap/*_magnitude1*
       slicereport myproject/bids/derivatives/fmriprep anat/*run-?_desc-preproc_T1w* -o anat/*run-?_label-GM*
-      slicereport myproject/bids/derivatives/deface anat/*_T1w* -o myproject/bids:anat/*_T1w* -e 0.05
+      slicereport myproject/bids/derivatives/deface anat/*_T1w* -o myproject/bids:anat/*_T1w* --mainopts e 0.05

 .. figure:: ./_static/slicereport_deface.png